 - India rupee

 - Mexico peso

-- Poland zloty
+- Poland zlotv

 - Switzerland Swiss franc

 As a result, we are exposed to risk associated with fluctuating currency exchange rates between the U.S. dollar and these currencies.
 Foreign currency transaction gains and losses are included in earnings.
-Approximately 12% of our net sales were impacted by foreign currency fluctuations for both the three-month period ended July 1, 2023 and the three-month period ended July 2, 2022.
-For those countries outside the U.S. where we have sales, a strengthening in the U.S. dollar as we have seen over the past few years or devaluation in the local currency would reduce the value of our local inventory as presented in our Consolidated Financial Statements.
-In addition, a stronger U.S. dollar or a weaker local currency would result in reduced net sales, operating profit and shareholders' equity due to the impact of foreign exchange translation on our Consolidated Financial Statements.
-Fluctuations in foreign currency exchange rates may make our products more expensive for others to purchase or increase our operating costs, affecting our competitiveness and our profitability.
+Approximately 11% of our net sales were impacted by foreign currency fluctuations for the three-month period ended September 30, 2023 compared to approximately 12% for the three-month period ended October 1, 2022.
+Approximately 12% of our net sales were impacted by foreign currency fluctuations for both the six-month period ended September 30, 2023 and the six-month period ended October 1, 2022.
+For those countries outside the U.S. where we have sales, a strengthening in the U.S. dollar as we have seen over the past few years or devaluation in the local currency would reduce the value of our local inventory as presented in our consolidated financial statements.
+In addition, a stronger U.S. dollar or a weaker local currency would result in reduced net sales, operating profit and shareholders' equity due to the impact of foreign exchange translation on our consolidated financial statements.
+Fluctuations in foreign currency exchange rates may make our products more expensive or increase our operating costs, affecting our competitiveness and our profitability.